OleJoik/agones-gcp-websockets/README.md

 # Introduction
 The main open source-components of the kubernetes cluster setup is as follows:

 [Agones](https://agones.dev/site/) is used to host, run and scale dedicated game servers in kubernetes.
-[OctOps Gameserver Ingress Controller](https://github.com/Octops/gameserver-ingress-controller) is used create and manage ingress resources automatically for every game server.
+[Octops Gameserver Ingress Controller](https://github.com/Octops/gameserver-ingress-controller) is used create and manage ingress resources automatically for every game server.
 It wires this up to a reverse proxy and TLS certificate manager, which facilitates secure websocket connections from clients to webservers.

-OctOps is using [cert-manager](https://cert-manager.io/docs/) to manage certificates, and [Contour](https://projectcontour.io/) ingress controller under the hood.
+Octops is using [cert-manager](https://cert-manager.io/docs/) to manage certificates, and [Contour](https://projectcontour.io/) ingress controller under the hood.
 These need to be manually configured for the cluster as well.

 **Big thanks** are directed to the entirety of the open source community, supplying excellent tooling that is free to use.